josqu-john/BleyBley-Launcher/README.md

-# _BleyBley-Launcher_
+# _BleyBley-Launcher[DEAD]_

 ## *About*
+*kinda dead
 *First Ruby Project so extrem bad written.*

 Small Ruby launcher for Mount and and Blade Warband
 Version: ALPHA 0.6
 Website :Josqu.de

-Work only on Debian but you can compile it yourself for Suse or other!
+Work only on Debian but you can write it yourself for Suse or other!

 The finish of this little project is to create a small alternative Ruby Launcher for "Mount and Blade Warband" because the native Linux-Launcher is extremly bugy on Linux.